Skip to main

 About BRIDGE

-Focus groups of pharmacists and pharmacy technicians working in high- and low-dispensing counties inform the development of a pharmacist-to-pharmacist (P2P) educational outreach initiative.
-Surveys and dispensing data are used to evaluate changes in pharmacist attitudes and behaviors following the intervention.
+Focus groups of pharmacists and pharmacy technicians working in high- and low-dispensing counties informed the development of a pharmacist-to-pharmacist educational outreach initiative, which was conducted in 2024-2025.
+Surveys and dispensing data are currently being analyzed to evaluate changes in pharmacist attitudes and behaviors following the intervention.
+Free continuing education activities, pharmacist educational materials, and patient handouts remain available online to help all pharmacy personnel improve buprenorphine dispensing.

 BRIDGE Counties